 The series of IDB-related projects also provided the tools and guidance for MSs to calculate their own national burden of injury estimates.
 The preliminary results of the UK Burden of Injuries Study (UKBOI) showed the benefits of such an approach.
-These results were presented at the Safety2010 World Injury Prevention Conference in London in September 2010 (Lyons et al, 2010) and at the 3rd European Conference on Injury Prevention and Safety Promotion in Budapest in September 2011.
-The Safety2010 conference organisers chose to use two metrics from the many among the UKBOI results in a press release as these were felt to have the greatest impact on the general population and policy makers: injuries occurring in the UK in 2005 were estimated to cost the health service £2.1 billion for direct medical care and society another £36 billion.
-The value of these data and the desire to produce them for European countries was confirmed at the Budapest European Injury Prevention Conference (EuroSafe, 2011).
+These results were presented at the Safety2010 World Injury Prevention Conference in London in September 2010 (Lyons et al, 2010): injuries occurring in the UK in 2005 were estimated to cost the health service £2.1 billion for direct medical care and society another £36 billion.